secretflow/scql/docs/development/scql_config_manual.rst

 1. stdgrm

-If you want to use your own developed GRM service, grm_mode need to be set as stdgrm
+If you want to use your own developed GRM service, grm_mode need to be set as stdgrm.

 .. code-block:: yaml

   grm:
     grm_mode: stdgrm
     host: ${host of grm service} # eg. http://localhost:8080
-    timeout: ${timeout of grm service} # eg. 2min
+    timeout: ${timeout of grm service} # eg. 2m

 2. toygrm

-If you want to directly mock a GRM service from a json file, except set grm_mode as toygrm, toy_grm_conf also need to be set
+If you want to directly mock a GRM service from a json file, except set grm_mode as toygrm, toy_grm_conf also need to be set.

 .. code-block:: yaml